Have you ever been asked how to create array in SQL Server? Or, you might be asked how to how to store values in an array in SQL Server.

 - String data type – you use this function to delimit a string of numbers (although all values in the output column are numbers, their data type is a string).
 When you join them to numeric columns in other tables, the data type conversion is required.
 If you forget to do explicit casts, you might get unexpected results.

-If these limitations are acceptable to you, feel free to apply the function.
+If these limitations are acceptable to you, feel free to apply the function to get some alternative to SQL Server array of strings.

-The modern methods of processing arrays allow doing the required tasks appropriately.
+The issue like getting the SQL declare array option is not resolved directly in SQL Server.
+Still, modern methods of processing arrays allow doing the required tasks appropriately.
+If you consider how to apply the statement like SQL Server WHERE in array, there are other options.
 In my work, I would always suggest a built-in function rather than a user-defined one if they are similar from a performance point of view.
 It is always pre-deployed and available in all databases.